trustbit/exercises/transport-tycoon.md

 - Add a new rules to the code:

-  - **SHIP can take up to 4 containers, but is slower now**:
+  - **Ship can take up to 4 containers, but is slower now**:

-    - SHIP takes 1 hour to load *all* cargo
+    - Ship takes 1 hour to load *all* cargo

-    - SHIP takes 1 hour to unload *all* cargo
+    - Ship takes 1 hour to unload *all* cargo

-    - SHIP takes 6 hours to travel in each direction
+    - Ship takes 6 hours to travel in each direction

+    - Note, that ship doesn't wait to be full in order to DEPART.
+It just LOADs the available cargo and leaves.

 - Add `LOAD` and `UNLOAD` events to the domain output (you define the schema).